Mardin, Turkey - Travel

 Turkish Folk Dance, Mardin

-Mardin Gençlik ve Kültür Evi is a place to be embraced by Mardin’s extensive history and diverse culture.
+Mardin Gençlik ve Kültür Evi is a place to embrace Mardin’s extensive history and diverse culture.
 Performances, seminars, exhibitions of local craftsmen, and folk concerts are the usual events held here.
-So, if you want to learn more about the local artists, this is the perfect place to see them firsthand.

 Theatrical plays can also be viewed at the Şaneşîn Performans venue.
 This is a more modern space on the outskirts of the city, aimed at adults.
 Get comfortable in the small auditorium and get ready to be impressed!

-A bigger hall for performances is located at the northwest of the city’s outskirts.
-Cemal Yay Kongre ve Konferans Salonu is a modern, comfortable environment with larger attendance capability than the rest of the venues mentioned above.
-It is situated at the Yay Grand Hotel building and offers a variety of events, ranging from plays to poetry recital evenings.
+A larger performance hall is located in the northwest of the city’s outskirts.
+Cemal Yay Kongre ve Konferans Salonu is a modern, comfortable venue with a larger capacity than the other venues mentioned above.
+It is situated at the Yay Grand Hotel building.
+Learn more about their events at their official website: https://www.yaygrand.com/en

 Vicinity and Beyond Mardin